 The SMART program is an after-school group for children classified as homeless by the school district’s standards.
 The program offers participants a safe environment to study with tutors, complete assignments, and have fun after school.

-The Summer SMART program provides a six-week academic enrichment course designed to teach moral principals, increase reading skills, and introduce (homeless) children to hands-on, educational field trip experiences throughout the region.
+The SMART program provides a six-week academic enrichment course designed to teach moral principles, increase reading skills, and introduce (homeless) children to hands-on, educational field trip experiences throughout the region.

 Participants are primarily children ages 5-12, classified as ‘homeless’ by the Brenham Independent School District.
 (Homelessness classification includes children living in hotels, at Faith Mission, and in multi-family situations.)

-Why is the SUMMER SMART Program important and why should I help support it?
+Why is the SMART Program important and why should I help support it?

-What do the Children Learn during the Summer SMART program?
+What do the Children Learn during the SMART program?

 How can I help?

-3. DONATE: Faith Mission can benefit from private donations to cover the cost of the SUMMER SMART PROGRAM.
+3. Donate: Faith Mission can benefit from private donations to cover the cost of the SMART program.
 Contributions will go to cover the children’s meals and field trip fees.
 All other staff and supplies are covered by volunteers and donations.
 The cost per child is $100.
 Donations are appreciated in any amount.